Solar Shingles Vs. Solar Panels in 2023 (Cost, Efficiency & More)

 Here’s what we’ll cover in this guide:

 With 1 in 4 homeowners planning to install solar in the next five years, there’s no doubt that the demand for solar energy in the U.S. keeps getting stronger.
+Solar is not only a good way to help reduce the cost of your monthly electricity bills, but it also has profound impact to your independence from the grid in case of freak weather issues and helps make the world slightly more sustainable.

 If you’re considering a roof replacement, you may be wondering: Is it a good time to add solar panels, too?